floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Florida Warrant Search

-A Florida warrant search, also called a Florida warrant check, is an inquiry for warrants issued within the Sunshine State.
-The search may be performed by members of the public curious about whether they have an active or outstanding warrant or by parties, including law enforcement officers, who want to determine a person's warrant status.
+A Florida warrant search, also called a Florida warrant check, is an inquiry into warrants issued within the Sunshine State.
+It may be performed by members of the public curious about whether they have an active or outstanding warrant or by parties, including law enforcement officers, who want to determine a person's warrant status.

-Warrant searches in Florida can reveal if someone is wanted for a crime within state boundaries, allowing private citizens to protect themselves from harm and peace officers to bring suspects to justice.
-Because warrants are also issued for civil (non-criminal) matters like failing to pay a court fine or appear for a court hearing, the information may be useful in business or financial dealings, especially as it pertains to transacting with or hiring someone who may present a risk.
+Warrant searches in Florida may reveal if someone is wanted for a crime within state boundaries, allowing private citizens to protect themselves from harm and peace officers to bring suspects to justice.
+Because warrants are also issued for civil (non-criminal) matters like failing to pay a court fine or appear for a court hearing, the information may be helpful in business or financial dealings, especially regarding transacting with or hiring someone who may present a risk.

 Are Warrants Public Records in Florida

 Yes.
-Warrants in Florida are considered public records under the Sunshine Law (Chapter 119, Florida Statutes).
-According to the law, anyone (subjects of warrants, peace officers, residents) can obtain warrant information from government databases or repositories.
+Warrants in Florida are generally considered public records under the Sunshine Law (Chapter 119, Florida Statutes).
+According to the law, anyone (subjects of warrants, peace officers, residents) may obtain warrant information from government databases or repositories.

-Nonetheless, exemptions ordinarily apply to records regulated by Florida's Sunshine Law and other applicable statutes or regulations to balance the public's right to know with privacy provisions.
-As such, information deemed confidential or sensitive in Florida is not available upon a Florida warrant search, and restrictions affect the public's access to certain warrant records.
+Nonetheless, exemptions may apply to records regulated by Florida's Sunshine Law and other applicable statutes or regulations to balance the public's right to know with privacy provisions.
+As such, information deemed confidential or sensitive in Florida is unavailable upon a Florida warrant search, and restrictions affect the public's access to certain warrant records.

 For example, per Rule 2.420: Public Access to Judicial Branch Records, copies of search and arrest warrants and supporting affidavits maintained by clerks, judges, and other court personnel are confidential until such warrants are executed or law enforcement authorities determine that execution is unattainable.